Sado Airport: History

 The airport opened in 1959 as a landing field (場外離着陸場) to provide air service connecting Sado Island to Niigata Airport, and was expanded in 1971 to allow more extensive general aviation service.
 Service to and from Sado Airport has been indefinitely suspended since April 2014.
 New Japan Aviation provided scheduled service until the airport's closure, although other scheduled operators have served the airport in the past.
 Kyokushin Air operated the Sado-Niigata route until September 2008.

 The "Sado New Air Route Promotion Council" (Est.1985) has expressed an interest and advocated for extending the runway at Sado Airport to 2,000 meters.
 This extension is aimed at accommodating jet service and expanding flight destinations, including Tokyo-Haneda and Osaka-Itami.
 However, as of yet, no concrete plans for the expansion of the runway have been made by the prefecture.

 Sado Airport started upgrading its facilities in November 2022 to accommodate larger aircraft.
 These upgrades include enhancements to the runway surface, taxiways, and terminal areas to better handle increased passenger traffic and the operational demands of larger aircraft.
-These enhancements are directly related to the Japanese low-cost airline, Toki Air, expressing interest into establishing routes to Sado Airport.
+These enhancements are directly related to the Japanese low-cost airline, Toki Air, at the time expressing interest into establishing routes to Sado Airport.